-- 1. To provide users with a clear procedure for use, storage, transportation, retention and destruction of health records, both paper and electronic. - 2.
-To help ensure that the requirements of Clinical Governance, Research Governance, the Data Protection Act 1998 and Caldicott Guidelines are met.
+- 1. To provide users with a clear procedure for use, storage, transportation, retention and destruction of health records, both paper and electronic. - To help ensure that the requirements of Clinical Governance, Research Governance, Data Protection legislation and Caldicott Principles are Met.